 In the course of the proceedings before the court of first instance, all the relevant facts and defences must be presented as a matter of principle, since the presentation of new facts is only permissible at the appeal stage subject to strict conditions.
 Only facts that were not yet known and could not have been known during the first instance can be submitted for the first time at the appeal stage without encountering problems.

 The court file is not open to public inspection.
 Only the oral hearing is public.
 If any of the parties’ business secrets need to be discussed in the course of the oral hearing, the party concerned may request that the public be excluded.

 The duration of proceedings in the first instance before the District Courts differs and varies over time.
 Normally a case will take between 8 and 15 months.
 Commissioning an expert opinion usually delays the proceedings by 9 to 12 months.

 The proceedings in the first instance usually take place in the following seven steps:

 If the commissioning of a written expert opinion is ordered, both parties are also given an opportunity to comment in writing on the expert’s opinion.
-Furthermore, in an oral hearing, the expert is then questioned on his expert opinion by the court and also by the parties.
+During an oral hearing, the expert may be questioned on their expert opinion by both the court and the parties.

 After the judgment has been handed down by the District Court in the first instance, the losing party has the possibility of lodging an appeal with the Appeal Court within one month, and reasoning the appeal within two months.
 Each of the specialized panels at the Appeal Courts likewise sit with three judges, who have a legal training and will not normally have studied a technical subject.
 The appeal proceedings are not an instance for hearing new facts.
 The Appeal Court merely decides on the facts already submitted in the proceedings before the District Court and on any new facts which it is permissible to submit at the appeal stage.